 - Be applied across different industries

-- Quick improvements in the products’ efficiency
+- Quick improvements in efficiency and productivity

 - Enhanced accuracy

 - Cost reduction

 - Maintaining compliance